Lone Star (1996 film): Plot

 Two off-duty sergeants discover a human skeleton on an old U.S. Army rifle shooting range along with a Masonic ring, a Rio County sheriff's badge, and, later, an expended .45 pistol bullet.
-Sam Deeds, sheriff of Frontera, Texas, begins an investigation.
-Forensics backs up the identity of the skeleton as Charlie Wade, the infamously corrupt sheriff who preceded Sam's recently deceased father.
+Sam Deeds, sheriff of Rio County, Frontera, Texas, begins an investigation.
+Forensics backs up the identity of the skeleton as Charlie Wade, the infamously corrupt sheriff who preceded Sam's recently deceased father, Buddy.
 Wade mysteriously disappeared in 1957, along with (Note: .) in county funds.
 Buddy's esteemed reputation for justice and subsequent election as Sheriff after Wade's disappearance led to the widespread belief that Buddy confronted Wade and ran him out of town.

-Frontera, on the banks of the Rio Grande, is a border town with racial strife among the Tejano, African American, Native American, and white populations.
-There, the white population is no longer the majority.
+Frontera, on the banks of the Rio Grande, is a border town with racial strife among the Tejano, African American, Native American, and European American populations.
+There, the White population is no longer the majority.
 As a teenager, Sam hated his tyrannical father and left town as soon as he was old enough.
 He only returned to the town two years prior.

 Chris Cooper plays Sam Deeds, who doggedly investigates the events leading up to Charlie Wade's murder despite being warned by prominent local figures not to poke into events from thirty years before.

 Elizabeth Peña plays Pilar Cruz, the widowed school teacher who as a Tejano girl had a relationship with Sam Deeds that was strongly opposed by both Buddy and Pilar's mother Mercedes.

 Kris Kristofferson plays Charlie Wade, the infamously corrupt sheriff who preceded Buddy Deeds and who mysteriously disappeared in 1957, along with $10,000 in county funds.

 Matthew McConaughey plays Buddy Deeds, whose high reputation and election as Sheriff resulted from his being widely believed to have confronted Wade and driven him from town.

 Ron Canada plays Otis Payne, a local nightclub owner who was running an illegal gambling operation at the time of Wade's disappearance.

 Frances McDormand plays Bunny, Sam Deeds's neurotic ex-wife.

 The town is enlarging and renaming their courthouse in Buddy's honor and proposing the building of an unneeded new prison.
 As a teenager, Sam had been in love with Tejano girl Pilar Cruz.
 However, their relationship was strongly opposed by both Buddy and Pilar's mother Mercedes, who took steps to separate them.

 After a chance meeting, the now divorced Sam and the widowed Pilar, now a teacher, begin to rekindle their lingering passion.
 Mercedes is again against this.
 Pilar mistakenly believes that Mercedes objects to Sam because of his "Anglo" ethnicity.
-Despite being of Mexican origin, however, Pilar devalues Mexicans, claiming she is of Spanish descent.
+Despite being of Mexican origin, however, Mercedes devalues Mexicans, claiming she is of Spanish descent.